alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 The `Enable-EntraAzureADAlias` cmdlet enables compatibility mode through aliases.
 By default, Enable-EntraAzureADAlias only enables compatibility aliases for the current Microsoft Entra PowerShell session.
 For more information, see the [Enable-EntraAzureADAlias][enable-entraazureadalias] reference documentation.

-To use Microsoft Entra PowerShell with your existing AzureAD PowerShell scripts, replace the `Connect-AzureAD` command with the three lines provided.
+To use Microsoft Entra PowerShell with your existing AzureAD PowerShell scripts, replace the `Connect-AzureAD` command with the three provided lines.
+These three lines will be the beginning of your migrated AzureAD PowerShell script.

 ```powershell
 Import-Module -Name Microsoft.Graph.Entra